Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Background and Literature Review

 \subsection{Causal Tracing and Lifecycle Provenance}

-Effective intervention presupposes causal insight. \citet{Triantafyllou2024ASE} quantify agent-specific effects—how one agent’s actions propagate to others—while time-uniform concentration bounds \citep{howard2020time} and stochastic approximation theory \citep{kushner2003stochastic} provide rigorous guarantees for sequential detectors and adaptive thresholds such as those used in our framework.
+Effective intervention presupposes causal insight.
+Counterfactual credit assignment has long been used in MARL (e.g., COMA) \citep{Foerster2018COMA}, and more recent work extends causal effect decomposition to multi-agent sequential decision making \citep{Triantafyllou2024Counterfactual}.
+In offline settings, \citet{Wang2024MACCA} propose MACCA, a framework that assigns credit by analyzing causal relationships in individual rewards.
+Time-uniform concentration bounds \citep{howard2020time} and stochastic approximation theory \citep{kushner2003stochastic} provide rigorous guarantees for sequential detectors and adaptive thresholds such as those used in our framework.